tamberg/braille/README.md

 ```

 ## Learn
-Check these simplified versions of the code.
+Check these simplified building blocks of the code.

 - [pocs/braille0.c](pocs/braille0.c) uses a big if statement to translate input.
     ```